USS Corry leads the Normandy Invasion

 Cornelius Ryan

 (Chapter 7) Lieutenant commander George D. Hoffman, thirty-three-year-old skipper of the destroyer U.S.S.
 Corry, looked through his binoculars at the long column of ships plowing steadily across the English Channel behind him....
-The young commanderhe had "fleeted up" on the Corry from a lieutenant to skipper in less than three years—was immensely proud to be leading this magnificent convoy....
+The young commanderhe had "fleeted up" on the Corry from a lieutenant to skipper in less than three yearswas immensely proud to be leading this magnificent convoy....

-(Postponement of original June 5, 1944 D-Day)
+Postponement of original June 5, 1944 D-Day:

 ...the whole convoy had been ordered back to England—no reason given....
 [Hoffman's] job and that of the other destroyers now was to wheel this monstrous convoy around, and quickly.
 Because he was in the lead his immediate concern was the flotilla of mine sweepers several miles ahead.
 He could not contact them by radio because a strict radio silence had been imposed.
 "All engines ahead full speed," Hoffman ordered.
 "Close up on the mine sweepers.
 Signalman on the light."

-(After the foul weather postponement,
+After the foul weather postponement,

-the invasion is on for June 6, 1944)
+the attack is on for June 6, 1944.

 (Chapter 13) For now back in the Channel, plowing through the choppy gray waters, a phalanx of ships bore down on Hitler’s Europe — the might and fury of the free world unleashed at last.
 They came, rank after relentless rank, ten lanes wide, twenty miles across, five thousand ships of every description.
 There were fast new attack transports, slow rust-scarred freighters, small ocean liners, Channel steamers, hospital ships, weather-beaten tankers, coasters and swarms of fussing tugs.
 There were endless columns of shallow-draft landing ships — great wallowing vessels, some of them almost 350 feet long.
 Many of these and the other heavier transports carried smaller landing craft for the actual beach assault — more than 1,500 of them.
 Ahead of the convoys were processions of mine sweepers, Coast Guard cutters, buoy-layers and motor launches.
 Barrage balloons flew above the ships.
 Squadrons of fighter planes weaved below the clouds.
 And surrounding this fantastic cavalcade of ships packed with men, guns, tanks, motor vehicles and supplies, and excluding small naval vessels, was a formidable array of 702 warships.

-USS Corry (DD-463)
+Destroyer USS Corry (DD-463)

 USS Corry DD-463 home page